ghostdisco/proxmox-kubernetes/README.md

     $ git clone https://github.com/khanh-ph/proxmox-kubernetes.git
     ```

+2. Create a `.env` file and populate it with the environment variables provided in `.req_env`.

+3. Run `make setup` or `./scripts/setup_dev_environment.sh` on machine running this deployment to ensure all pre-reqs are met.

+4. Run `./scripts/setup_proxmox_host.sh` on proxmox host to setup networking, VM template, SSH key pair, and Bastion host.

-2. Open the `example.tfvars` file in a text editor and update all the mandatory variables with your own values.
+?.
+Open the `example.tfvars` file in a text editor and update all the mandatory variables with your own values.

-3. Initialize the Terraform working directory.
+?.
+Initialize the Terraform working directory.

     ```sh
     $ terraform init
     ```

-4. Generate an execution plan and review the output to ensure that the planned changes align with your expectations.
+?.
+Generate an execution plan and review the output to ensure that the planned changes align with your expectations.

     ```sh
     $ terraform plan -var-file="example.tfvars"
     ```

-5. If you're satisfied with the plan and ready to apply the changes.
+?.
+If you're satisfied with the plan and ready to apply the changes.
 Run the following command:

     ```sh
     $ terraform apply -var-file="example.tfvars"